mykolav/use-named-args-fs/README.md

 # License

-The [UseNamedArguments](https://github.com/mykolav/use-named-arguments) analyzer and code-fix are licensed under the MIT license.
+The [UseNamedArgs](https://github.com/mykolav/use-named-args-fs) analyzer and code-fix provider are licensed under the MIT license.
 So they can be used freely in commercial applications.